 American sociologist Richard Sennett has been making seminal contributions to the study of cities, labour and culture since the 1970s.
 He currently teaches sociology at New York University and at the London School of Economics.
-We caught up with him to discuss his Theatrum Mundi initiative and his forthcoming talk at the Opera Forward Festival in Amsterdam on March 17th.
+We caught up with him to discuss his Theatrum Mundi initiative.

 Your talk during the Opera Forward Festival is entitled Arts and the City.
 Where does this fascination come from?

 “You may know that in the beginning of my life I was a professional musician and I have always been interested in the relationship between the performing arts, and performing arts spaces, and the city.
 What kinds of spaces attract what audiences?
 What kinds of buildings are attractive to people and, conversely, what kind of spaces need to be made to perform new kinds of art.”

 Where does the Theatrum Mundi project fit into all of this?
 Can you tell us more about this initiative?

 “Theatrum Mundi is a project that tries to look at the physical basis for making art.
 It’s a collective of artists and architects who are interested in this problem: architects who design concert halls; artists who no longer work in concert halls but like to work in clubs, or like to work on the streets.
 We decided that we would look at the relationship between the arts and the city from the standpoint of the physical spaces where art gets made.
 We asked what those have to do with kind of art that gets made.
 In terms of opera, we are interested in how we can take opera out of opera houses.
 What are the effects of performing opera in different spaces as the staging and making of operas itself?
 I am going to show some example experiments about this when I’m in Amsterdam.”